 4. Smarter Change Detection

-Detecting a change at a minimum means identifying if a hash of the file has changed.
+At a minimum, detecting change means identifying if a hash of the file has changed.
 A more robust file integrity monitoring solution can look at several attributes related to a file in addition to the hash.

 All of this additional metadata provides greater insight into the true nature of the change.
-For example, changing the owner of a file does not change its contents.
-This means the hash would stay the same.
+For example, changing the owner of a file does not change its contents, meaning the hash would stay the same.
 However, a more sophisticated FIM allows you to understand if the file’s owner has been changed.
 Most FIM solutions today are unable to provide the “who changed the data” information.

 5. Multi-Level Logging and Simplified Reporting

-Old school FIM solutions typically run on each individual machine.
-Modern FIM tools like CimTrak provide an integrated view of all changes throughout the network.
-This allows you to manage all of the servers in a single view.
+Old-school FIM solutions typically run on each individual machine.
+Modern FIM tools like CimTrak provide an integrated view of all changes throughout the network, allowing you to manage all of the servers in a single view.

 Another thing to look for in an FIM solution is high-level reporting of rollup information.
 Ideally, your FIM tool should have a sophisticated dashboard that allows you to examine the state of your infrastructure at an advanced level and consequently drill down volumes of change data into actionable information.